Kazakhstan: Not Just Steppe – Charyn Canyon and Esik Lake

 Charyn Canyon

-camping inside the Charyn Canyon
+Camping inside the Charyn Canyon

-The morning climb is not easy, we have to redo the path inside the canyon back to its beginning, it is all uphill now.
-Along the trail, we meet a lot of green pea worms with a sting back (are these the poisonous ones?).
+Along the trail, we meet many green pea worms with stingers (are these the poisonous ones?).
 Then there are the stairs awaiting us.
 Bikes on shoulders, here we go.

-Again we cannot see the famous little rodent of Kazakh grasslands, which everyone saw except us.
-Around here is full of holes, so there should be plenty, but they don’t show up.
-Once on the road, we hitch-hike back to Almaty (not to make the same road twice and then a third time to go to China).
-Just arrived on the asphalt road, we waited exactly one minute, and a truck stopped.
+Once on the road, we hitchhiked back to Almaty (not to make the same road twice and then a third time to go to China).
+We arrived on the asphalt road, we waited exactly one minute, and a truck stopped.

 It’s a Kurdish guy.
-We load the bikes, not without hassle, behind the seat (in practice on his bed).
+We load the bikes, not without hassle, behind the seat (in practice, on his bed).
 He takes us to Almaty, pays us lunch, and buys a lot of strawberries.
 In short, the usual truck driver… don’t forget to hitchhike trucks in Kazakhstan, it’s the funniest thing to do here.

 Charyn Canyon